m3y54m/FPGA-ASIC-Roadmap/README.md

 - [Verilog, Formal Verification and Verilator Beginner's Tutorial](https://zipcpu.com/tutorial/)
 - [11 Myths About Formal Verification](https://www.electronicdesign.com/technologies/eda/article/21807132/11-myths-about-formal-verification)

+#### Scripting Languages

+Languages such as TCL, Python, Perl, or Shell scripting are often used to automate tasks in the verification process.

 #### Industry Standards

 Familiarity with relevant industry standards can be important, especially in fields like telecommunications or automotive.